(818) 788-HOPE (4673)

 You find yourself walking alone in solitude and silence.

 There are many people and relationships that all too commonly result in Disenfranchised Grief.
-It may your ex-husband, the father of your children.
+It may your ex-husband or ex-wife, the father or mother of your children.
 Instead of listening to you with compassion and understanding, your family and friends may say — “Get over it.
 Move on.
 You have a new marriage.
 You should feel lucky you are divorced.”

 Or it may be your elderly mother who has died.
 People say — “You are so lucky to have had her all of these years.”
 You, in response, can only think, “ How could they say those words?
 Having her all those years only makes it harder.”